[Exclusive Interview]Angelina Jolie : ‘A Billion Young People At Risk Because of COVID-19 School Shutdown’

 When asked about possibility of going into politics, she responded “it depends what you mean by politics”.
 Jolie reportedly had not ruled out a move into politics when asked about the possibility during her interview with BBC Radio 4 back in 2018.

+―You once said ”nothing would mean anything if I didn‘t live a life of use to others“, how did you come to realize this?
+Among many social issues, do you have any particular guideline as to which issue to endorse and how to raise global awareness?

 ”I think the problem we face is not a lack of awareness.
 It is holding those in positions of authority and leadership to account.
 Requiring them to live up to promises that have been made.
 Nowadays, an image or story going viral seems to have become an end in itself.
 But the challenge for all of us is what happens next.
 What comes after awareness.
 When you have got everyone’s attention, how do you sustain that and hold governments to their commitments, in a world where there is such a flood of information every single day?
 So my advice would be: immerse yourself in the issue you are concerned about, and become as knowledgeable as you possibly can about the facts, the laws and the change that is needed.
-That will help you to be as effective as possible in pressing your case and seeing it through.“―In a recent interview with BBC, you implied a possible transition to politics is not entirely dismissible.
-Under what circumstances would this become a more serious consideration for you?
+That will help you to be as effective as possible in pressing your case and seeing it through.“

 ”I respect the women who took part in the trial and bravely put evidence forward.
 Sadly, the issue is bigger than this one case.
 In my experience, there is much more that people choose to accept, or don‘t feel the need to change.“